Who wants to buy a hotel? Swiss Alps in shock over franc's rise

 Even before the decision to allow the franc to surge, Europe's economic woes had seen the number of German travellers to Switzerland drop 19 percent over five years to 1.9 million by 2013, according to the latest available German tourism association data.

-In Alpine ski resorts, the economic chill has worsened in the past year as the number of Russian visitors fell sharply due to Moscow's standoff with the West over Ukraine and because of a weaker Russian rouble.
+In Alpine ski resorts, the economic chill has worsened in the past year as the number of Russian visitors fell sharply due to Moscow's standoff with the West over Ukraine and because of a weaker Russian rouble RUB=.
 Tourism from Japan has also been hit as the yen weakened.

 An even bigger test for the mainly small businesses in the hotel and restaurant industry could come during the summer.